cortex-lab/phy/design/merge-workflow-feedback-plan.md

    transfer B and C into Cluster selection; Backspace clears remaining Similarity;
    V stages A/B/C. The feedback's step 5 says SimilarityView, but context indicates ClusterView.
 V already supports manual entry.
 6. Define exact-ID lookup separately from expression filtering.
-Suggested behavior: bare integer plus Enter selects and reveals that ID; expressions retain filter behavior.
-Specify absent IDs, filtered-out IDs, selection replacement, focus, and behavior in disabled views.
-Do not accidentally stage candidates or change Merge membership through generic search.
+A bare integer plus Enter selects and reveals that ID; expressions retain filter behavior.
+Missing IDs are non-mutating, a filtered-out ID clears the expression so it can be centered, and the lookup follows the enabled table's replacement selection semantics.
+Do not stage candidates or change Merge membership through generic search.
 No live-as-you-type selection is assumed.
 7. Add independent column order for Cluster, Similarity, and Merge tables.
 Persist by column name, tolerate added/removed plugin columns, and keep logical sorting separate from visual column order.
-Decide whether the ID column is movable.
+The ID column is movable but not hideable.

-**Audit merge operands before changing them.** The prior assessment recommended merging exactly staged IDs, but the existing workflow specification says G merges the effective union of Merge and Similarity selections.
-Determine actual current behavior and settle the intended contract explicitly.
-Do not silently change this curation-sensitive behavior as a side effect of transfer work.
-Tests must exercise G while Similarity candidates remain selected.
+`G` merges the complete effective selection: the unique union of Merge and Similarity selections, including selected rows hidden by filtering.

 ## Implementation sequence